SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/follow-ups/index.md

 ---
+title: crmscript_followups
-title: Calendar and todo list
+description: Calendar and todo list
-SortOrder: 20
-uid: crmscript_followups
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Calendar and todo list

 The diary in SuperOffice CRM is fundamentally a personal diary.
 It consists of a calendar and a todo list and is used similar to a Filofax with separate pages for every day, week, and month.